steedos/.github/profile/README.md

 # 👋 Welcome to Steedos!

 > Steedos DevOps Platform is open source alterative to [Salesforce Developer Experience (DX)](https://developer.salesforce.com/developer-centers/developer-experience).
-Develop and manage custom apps with low-code across their entire life cycle, achieve new levels of agility.
+Develop and manage enterprise apps with low-code across their entire life cycle, achieve new levels of agility.

 Never tried [Steedos](https://www.steedos.com/)?
 Click the button below to start your first development environment: